By Anna Gay on | No Comments

 Option 2 activates the back button AF, removing AF control from the shutter button.
 The shutter button will still fire the shutter, though.
 With this option, the camera metering is updated every time you take a shot, so if you are shooting in Shutter or Aperture priority, the camera will still automatically adjust these values to compensate for any changes in lighting.

-Just like option 2, this setting shifts the AF from the shutter button to the back button, however, it also locks the metering.
-So, the shutter and aperture values that you have when you lock the focus will be applied to all subsequent shots.
-This feature is useful if you are shooting in lighting conditions that will not change, such as a studio.
+Like option 2, this setting shifts the AF from the shutter button to the back button.
+However, it also locks the metering.
+So, the shutter and aperture values you have when you lock the focus will be applied to all subsequent shots.
+This feature is helpful if you are shooting in lighting conditions that will not change, such as a studio.

-If you set your camera to continuously focus, you can hold down the back button and the camera will continuously focus.
-I love this feature for moving subjects but also use it often with portraits because most subjects don't hold perfectly still.
+By setting your camera to continuously focus, you can hold down the back button to maintain continuous focus.
+This feature is excellent for moving subjects and portraits where subjects aren't perfectly still.

 Do you have any questions or comments about Back Button Focus?
 Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!